Sir Thomas Kitson1

 Mary Gould1

-Mary Gould was the daughter of James Gould and Mary Bonde.1 She married, firstly, Lt.-Gen. Charles Churchill, son of Sir Winston Churchill and Elizabeth Drake, in 1702.1 She married, secondly, Montagu Venables-Bertie, 2nd Earl of Abingdon, son of James Bertie, 1st Earl of Abingdon and Eleanora Lee, on 13 February 1716/17 at Beaconsfield, Buckinghamshire, England.1 She died on 10 January 1757 in an accident where she was burnt to death.2 Her will (dated 3 March 1742) was probated on 20 June 1757.2
+Mary Gould was baptised in 1676.2 She was the daughter of James Gould and Mary Bonde.1 She married, firstly, Lt.-Gen. Charles Churchill, son of Sir Winston Churchill and Elizabeth Drake, in 1702.1 She married, secondly, Montagu Venables-Bertie, 2nd Earl of Abingdon, son of James Bertie, 1st Earl of Abingdon and Eleanora Lee, on 13 February 1716/17 at Beaconsfield, Buckinghamshire, EnglandG.1 She died on 10 January 1757 in an accident where she was burnt to death.3 Her will (dated 3 March 1742) was proven (by probate) on 20 June 1757.3

 Her married name became Churchill.
-As a result of her marriage, Mary Gould was styled as Countess of Abingdon on 13 February 1716/17.
+After her marriage, Mary Gould was styled as Countess of Abingdon on 13 February 1716/17.
 Her married name became Bertie.

-Hearne describes her as "a woman of great virtue."3
+Hearne describes her as "a woman of great virtue."4

 Child of Mary Gould and Montagu Venables-Bertie, 2nd Earl of Abingdon